 Katonah Debt Advisors deems the funds managed by Scotts Cove ("Scott's Cove Funds") to be VIEs for which Katonah Debt Advisors is not the primary beneficiary and thus the Scotts Cove Funds are not consolidated into the financial statements of Katonah Debt Advisors.
 A primary beneficiary is one that absorbs a majority of the entity's expected losses, receives a majority of the entity's residual returns or both.
 Katonah Debt Advisors has no obligation to absorb any of the entity's expected losses.
 In addition, Katonah Debt Advisors does not receive the majority of the entity's expected residual returns.
 As a result, Katonah Debt Advisors does not consolidate the Scott's Cove Funds.
 Katonah Debt Advisors' maximum exposure to loss as a result of it involvement in the Scott's Cove Funds is limited to any uncollected management fees due from the funds it manages.
-At December 31, 2010 Katonah Debt Advisors had a \$67,000 investment interest in the Scott's Cove Funds at December 31, 2011 due to the sale of Scotts Cove on February 28, 2011, as discussed in Note 1.
+At December 31, 2010 Katonah Debt Advisors had a \$67,000 investment interest in the Scott's Cove Funds and no investment interest in the Scott's Cove Funds at December 31, 2011 due to the sale of Scotts Cove on February 28, 2011, as discussed in Note 1.